 We had decided to meet the next night – basically to re-enact our first date – same place on what would have been our one-year anniversary.
 Unfortunately, he was unable to find childcare for the evening as during that time he had his children fulltime.
 However, we decided to meet up the day before Thanksgiving.
 We met in the afternoon and had a fabulous time.
 I had discussed these meetings with my therapist a number of times and her advice for one this was to learn something that you didn’t know before.
 So I asked a simple question: Is there a chance that we can reconcile our relationship.
 His answer was yes.
 There’s no need to go into the full details of that night but I went home with him and we spent a great night and morning together.
 It felt so nice to be “home”.

 After that we began to see each other once a week.
 He was helping me with a website for my church and we were just enjoying spending time together.
 We had some long talks about our relationship.
 No pressure, no expectations.
 He was in no position for those sorts of things.
 He was pretty depressed and he needed time to work through that before he could commit to anything.
-I was fine with that.
+I was fine with that, we want it to go to couples counseling and so did he, maybe in the near future we will be able to go and fix our problems.
 I had never been in a rush in this relationship and this time was no different.

 Friends of mine were worried about me.
 I had been so sad when he broke up with me, they didn’t want to see me get hurt.
 I didn’t want to see me get hurt.
 I said to anyone who voiced a concern: I’m ok with this relationship limbo as long as there is more good than bad and if that changes, I will reconsider.
 As December wore on, I began to be less ok with this relationship limbo.
 I loved him but I knew he just wasn’t in any position to be in any sort of relationship.
 I also suspected he wasn’t being completely honest about our agreement to tell one another if we were going to see other people.
 The last night we spent together was December 27th and something was just off.
 We had a nice afternoon and night but I left that next morning and decided to take the time during the trip he was taking to Florida as a time for me to decide what I want.
 I wanted him but not if I couldn’t trust him.
 I couldn’t tell you why but my gut was telling me that something was off.
 That was enough for me to know I needed to be done with this part of our relationship.